Abdulraheman85/Java-Quiz-App/Readme.md

 # Readme
 This app was developed as a learning project for Android.
-It is developed in Android Studio 2.1<br>
+It is developed in Android Studio 2023.3.1 <br>

 ## Introduction
-Java Quiz App is an android based application, and enables the user to undertake a series of questions on Java language.
-The app is user friendly, and the user shall find it extremely easy to answer the multiple-choice questions.
-At the end of the quiz, a result-report is generated which states the score.
-The app also presents an option to the current user to play the question-round again or quit in between.<br>
+Welcome to the Java Quiz app, where you can test your knowledge of one of the most popular programming languages in the world.
+This app is designed to educate users on various aspects of Java programming.
+Whether you are a beginner looking to improve your skills or a seasoned developer wanting to brush up on your knowledge, this quiz app is the perfect tool for you.
+Get ready to put your Java skills to the test and see how much you really know about this versatile language!
+Let's get started and see if you can score high on the Java Quiz app.<br>
 <br>There are four Activities in the app :<br>
 <ol>
 <li> <b>Main </b>– displays Home Screen of application.